AI Architecture User Guide

 Strategy Instructions See Trend-Following template above

-Recipe 3: Script Entries with AI Trade Management
+Recipe 3: Gated Script Entries with AI Trade Management

 Setting Value Rationale